 Please note, as of 8/11/23, the Eday Heritage Centre is currently closed - we will update this page when it re-opens.

 The Eday Heritage Centre is housed in a beautifully renovated former Baptist Chapel, meaning historical connections are maintained both inside and out.
 It opened in 2008 after years of community effort and is home to all kinds of interesting information and artefacts from the island's history.

 Exhibitions include working models, information on the European Marine Energy Centre and its nearby tidal test site and plenty of documents, photos and digital presentations about the island.
 There's also a display focused on the Eday Oral History Project.
-The archive has been donated by local residents and has proved invaluable to those wanting to trace their family history.
+The archive has been donated by local residents and has proved invaluable to those wanting to trace their family history, ancestry and genealogy.

 There's a small cafe based at the centre too, although opening times do vary.
 You can always get a cup of tea though!

 The centre is open between 10am and 4pm from May to September and other times by appointment.